alexbadia1/AxiOS/docs/README.md

 /// Greet the user
 ///
 /// This init() function is called immediately on start up as this test is called in index.html
-/// and describes what this test actuakky, wel, tests. this.init() = function () {
+/// and describes what this test actually, well, tests. this.init() = function () {
 alert('[Insert your message here.
 Try to make this message describe what the test is doing]') }// function